 Cell adhesion factors are technically reduced by eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Since omega-6 fatty acids confer the opposite effect, it is plausible that increasing the omega 3:6 ratio confers immunosuppression while the reverse confers immunopotentiation.

 Neutrophil EPA and DHA are both reliably increased following supplementation of fish oil.
 Supplementation of EPA in isolation is able to increase DHA levels in neutrophil membranes although very high doses (1600mg) of DHA are required to increase EPA concentration.

 The suppression of Leukotriene B4 seen in vitro and following oral ingestion in humans appears to be related to a reduced ability of stimulated neutrophils to produce it, which has been confirmed in humans consuming fish oil (31% reduction with 775mg EPA).
 When looking at genes affected by fish oil ingestion in neutrophils, a decrease in protein content of PI3Kα and mRNA content of PI3Kγ (PI3Kβ and PI3Kδ unchanged) has been noted and the reduction in signalling via Akt/nF-kB thought to play a role.

 Fish oil supplementation, due to the interaction of fish oil fatty acids and the neutrophil membrane, appears to reduce the ability of neutrophils to secrete the pro-inflammatory leukotriene B4.
-This may be related to PI3K/Akt signalling being suppressed
+This may be related to the suppression of phosphoinositide 3-kinase (PI3K)/Akt.

 In regards to oxidative function (neutrophils use oxidation to destroy pathogens via a process known as oxidative burst, mediated by NADPH) superoxide production appears to be increased following fish oil ingestion at 2g daily (300mg EPA and 400mg DHA)